JacobDowns/SheetModel/README.md

 ```
 in the SheetExperiments/gen\_inputs directory.
 These scripts will create some default hdf5 inputs files in the inputs\_sheet/inputs directory called inputs\_high.hdf5 and inputs\_low.hdf5.
 These input files contain fields including bed elevation, ice thickness, initial sliding speed, initial melt rate, and boundary conditions for use in synthetic simulations.

 Frome here you will be able run the sim_ref_steady.py script in SheetExperiments/ref\_steady.
+Maybe a link to the paper here.

 ```python
 """